CodeBallistix/CodeBallistix.github.io/website/content/blog/django-object-sync-streaming/index.md

 ## Introduction

-In the previous w articles we developed the capacity to log all Database Operations to files and consequesntly ingest these files on the other instance.
+In the previous articles we developed the capacity to log all Database Operations to files and consequesntly ingest these files on the other instance.
 The problem now reamins of shupping these lines of logs or objects from one system to another.